Back

 The AP Program supports a teacher’s choice in selecting the professional learning experience best suited for them.
 Both professional learning opportunities offer in-depth exploration of the AP course and exam description.

 The AP Project Based Learning Series is a one-year highly interactive and ongoing professional development experience.
-This program includes a 30-hour Summer Institute and follow-up workshops that focus on implementing a project based approach to teaching the course.
-This series is available for three AP subjects: Environmental Science, U.S. Government and Politics, and World History: Modern.
+This program includes a 30-hour Summer Institute and follow-up workshops focused on implementing a project based approach to teaching the AP course.

 Traditional AP Summer Institutes are 30 hours of content-rich professional learning designed to strengthen how participants teach their AP courses.
 Participants leave with ready-to-use strategies and pedagogical tools shared by an experienced AP educator and explore the following AP resources in depth: unit guides, topic questions, progress checks, the AP Question Bank, instructional planning reports, syllabus development guides, sample syllabi, and the AP Community.